Friday, July 26, 2013

 What time will you be here?
 It is an innocent question.
 The answer controls the rhythm of our days.

-This week we have been without internet for a few days, just our house and our neighbours’ house.
+This week we have been without internet for a few days, just in our house and our neighbours’ house.
 The electrical utility company CFE changed out a power pole last week.
-On Friday the internet provider, Cablemas, instructed the workers to move the internet lines over to the new pole.
+On Friday, the internet provider, Cablemas, instructed the workers to move the internet lines over to the new pole.
 The cable was disconnected and dropped on the ground.
-Around lunch-time on Friday the CFE bucket truck and linesmen left.
+Around lunchtime on Friday, the CFE bucket truck and linemen left.
 The electricity was functioning, but not the internet.

 One of our many long periods of waiting for a parade